LS 6101. Introduction to Legal Studies 1: Law and Legal Reasoning. (3 Hours)

 This course will provide students with an introduction to the American legal system and legal reasoning.
 The course materials will cover rights and obligations created by contracts, fundamental principles of property law, accident law, the regulation of criminal conduct, and the laws associated with business formation and relationships.
 Students will also complete writing exercises to enable them to synthesize their understanding, and to find and use legal sources in support of their work.

 Institutions increasingly face a host of regulatory compliance issues.
-This course (building on LS 6102) will cover the challenges facing organizations in building programs that ensure adherence with legal obligations.
-Statutes covering a broad range of areas will be explored, including health and safety, environment, financial services, consumer protection, and employment.
-Prereq.
-LS 6102.
+This course (building on LS 6102) will cover the challenges facing organizations in building programs that ensure adherence with legal obligations, especially regarding data.
+We will explore statutes covering a broad range of areas, especially when it involves data protection and privacy.

 This course provides an introduction to the international legal concepts, principles and institutions that define and shape international business relations.
 Globalization has increased the number of economic interactions across national borders.
 The globalization of production and consumption takes place in the background of an international monetary system and an international legal infrastructure facilitating and regulating transnational trade, international finance and global intellectual property and investment protection.
 The course specifically examines case studies of global governance based on codes of practice, certification and other regulatory initiatives.